martinthomson/dap-dp-ext/draft-ietf-ppm-dap-attribution.md

 This gives the site an opportunity to review the circumstances in which reports were generated and filter reports according to their needs.
+For example, it might remove reports that show signs of fraudlent behavior.

 A secondary reason for Clients to deliver reports to the website, rather than submit them directly to the Leader,